Speakers either present a lecture or share a work-in-progress.

 Essaka Joshua, Professor of English, University of Notre Dame

-Essaka Joshua, PhD, FSA, is Professor of English at the University of Notre Dame, Indiana, USA.
-She specializes in the literary and cultural perceptions of disability of the Romantic and Victorian periods.
+Essaka Joshua, PhD, FSA, specializes in the literary and cultural perceptions of disability of the Romantic and Victorian periods.
 Joshua is the author of three monographs: Physical Disability in British Romantic Literature (Cambridge University Press, 2020), The Romantics and the May Day Tradition (Ashgate, 2007), and Pygmalion and Galatea: The History of a Narrative in English Literature (Ashgate, 2001).
 Professor Joshua is currently working on a monograph on disability in Romantic Theatre and is the general editor of the four-volume series, The Oxford Handbooks of Disability and Literatures in English.

 Nineteenth-Century Graduate (NRG) Student Reading Group